emissary-ingress/emissary/reference/debugging.md

               {
 ```

-## <a name="manually-experimenting"></a> Manually Experimenting with Ambassador / Envoy configuration
+## <a name="manually-experimenting"></a> Manually Experimenting with Ambassador Edge Stack / Envoy configuration

 If the generated Envoy configuration is not looking as expected, you can manually tweak this and restart the Envoy process.
-The general approach to this is to scale down the Ambassador Deployment to a single Pod in order to send all Ambassador traffic through this single instance (which is not recommended in production!), exec into the Pod and make the modification to the `envoy/envoy.json`.
+The general approach to this is to scale down the Ambassador Edge Stack Deployment to a single Pod in order to send all Ambassador Edge Stack traffic through this single instance (which is not recommended in production!), exec into the Pod and make the modification to the `envoy/envoy.json`.
 Then, restart the `ambex` process which will pass the updated `envoy.json` to Envoy.
 You can do this by getting the PID of `ambex` with `ps -ef | grep ambex`.
 Then run `kill -HUP $AMBEX_PID` to restart `ambex`.

 ```shell
 $ kubectl scale deployment ambassador --replicas=1